 Learn the essentials about wine with a special focus on the wines of Italy, following the globally recognised WSET approach.
 What is special about this long weekend is timing - You have chosen to visit Italy during the Vendemmia - Harvest Time!
 It is a very exciting time to be here, to see the vines in full flourish, and experience the magical energy of this festive moment in the wine calendar (It also makes study so much easier when you can see the grapes on the vine, have a go at picking and watch the activity in the winery).

 The Wine Course

-Learn the essentials about wine (with a special focus on the wines of Italy), following the globally recognized WSET approach during a four or eight night stay at the beautiful medieval Tuscan castle, Castello di Potentino.
+Learn the essentials about wine (with a special focus on the wines of Italy), following the globally recognized WSET approach during a four night stay at the beautiful medieval Tuscan castle, Castello di Potentino.

 The Level 1 WSET course teaches the student the fundamentals so they leave the castle clear about what wines they like and how to verbalise that preference...plus other essentials such as - How wine is made, What are the "Noble" grape varieties, How to select a wine off a wine list, How to corectly serve and store wine and How to spot a faulty wine.
 Participate in food and wine matching workshops, and enjoy a sparkling wine breakfast - comparing the bubbles in Champagne, Cava and Prosecco - for academic purposes of course…

 Enjoy simple, home (castle) cooked meals in the dining room of the castle prepared using locally sourced organic and free range ingredients and vegetables from Potentino's vegetable garden-Fresh bread, jams, fruit and yogurt is served in the breakfast room each morning.
 Celebrate the end of the course with a meal at Il Silene, cooked by Michelin-starred local chef Roberto Rossi.